-- (1) The Company depends on one contract manufacturer, Sanmina, for both the ReStore products and the ReWalk products.
+- (1) The Company depends on one contract manufacturer, Sanmina, for both the ReStore products and the SCI Products.
 We place our manufacturing orders with Sanmina pursuant to purchase orders or by providing forecasts for future requirements.
-Additionally, we have purchase obligations to our raw material vendors related to the ReStore production, which began in the second quarter of 2019 following regulatory clearance. - (2) Our Collaboration Agreement is for a period of six years and requires us to pay in quarterly installments for the funding of our joint research collaboration with Harvard, subject to a minimum funding commitment under applicable circumstances.
+Additionally, we have purchase obligations to our raw material vendors related to the ReStore production, which began in the second quarter of 2019 following regulatory clearance. - (2) Our Collaboration Agreement was originally signed for a period of six years and as of June 30, 2020 has a remaining term of approx. 2.66 years, it requires us to pay in quarterly installments for the funding of our joint research collaboration with Harvard, subject to a minimum funding commitment under applicable circumstances.
 Our License Agreement consists of patent reimbursement expenses payments and of a license upfront fee payment.
 There are also several milestone payments contingent upon the achievement of certain product development and commercialization milestones and royalty payments on net sales from certain patents licensed to Harvard.
-These product development milestones have been met as of March 31, 2020.
-There are commercialization milestones which depend on us reaching certain sales amounts some or all of which may not occur. - (3) Our operating leases consist of leases for our facilities and motor vehicles. - (4) Our long-term debt obligations consist of payments of principal and interest under our Loan Agreement with Kreos.
+These product development milestones have been met as of June 30, 2020.
+There are commercialization milestones which depend on us reaching certain sales amounts some or all of which may not occur. - (3) Our operating leases consist of leases for our facilities and motor vehicles. - (4) Our long-term debt obligations consist of payments of principal and interest under our Loan Agreement with Kreos and the PPP Note .
+For more information, see "-Liquidity and Capital Resources" above.

-We calculated the payments due under our operating lease obligation for our Israeli office that are to be paid in NIS at a rate of exchange of NIS 3.565:\$1.00, and the payments due under our operating lease obligation for our German subsidiary that are to be paid in euros at a rate of exchange of €1.00:\$1.094, both of which were the applicable exchange rates as of March 31, 2020.
+We calculated the payments due under our operating lease obligation for our Israeli office that are to be paid in NIS at a rate of exchange of NIS 3.466:\$1.00, and the payments due under our operating lease obligation for our German subsidiary that are to be paid in euros at a rate of exchange of 1.120 euro:\$1:00, both of which were the applicable exchange rates as of June 30, 2020.
 We calculated the payments due under our Loan Agreement with Kreos according to the current schedule of repayment of principal and interest.